codehugger/stagescript/README.md

 ### Johnny’s Bedroom

-This is a simple scene depicting a little boys bedroom and his need for a flashlight in order to explore the mysterious closet door in his room.
+This is a simple scene depicting a little boy's bedroom and his need for a flashlight in order to explore the mysterious closet door in his room.
 The scene has two defined items on it a flashlight and a closet door.
 The flashlight is required to use the closet door which leads to the next scene called Dreamworld.

 ```
 Scene: Johnny’s Bedroom